MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

 ---
 title: Share a canvas app with your organization
 description: Learn about how to share canvas apps by giving other users in your organization the permissions to run or modify it.
-author: alaug
+author: jessicaszelo
 ms.topic: conceptual
 ms.custom: canvas
 ms.reviewer: mkaur
-ms.date: 05/08/2023
+ms.date: 10/18/2024
 ms.subservice: canvas-maker
-ms.author: alaug
+ms.author: szlo
 search.audienceType:
   - maker
 contributors:
   - mduelae
   - alaug
-  - msftsamperl
+  - szlo
 ---
 # Share a canvas app with your organization